-As you know, we are reviewing Python for two weeks.
+As you know, we are reviewing Python.
 Your final exam will be on Python.
 Today we're going to review for loops and the modulo command.

 for loops

 A for loop iterates a list of items ("iterates" means "goes through a list").
 For example, this code: